Hauserrodr/3GNews/README.md

 - Improve prompt generation message
     The prompts are too descriptive right now, maybe a way to improve is to give more examples.
 - Implement user news retrieve endpoint
-    We should have this endpoint for retrieving every user's daily news stories from Google Drive.
+    We should have this endpoint for retrieving every user's daily news stories from Google Drive. >>> DONE
-- Save data about the news locally (or at least the url for the google drive archive) We should save data about when the news was generated, the users news, etc.
+- Save data about the news locally (or at least the url for the google drive archive) We should save data about when the news was generated, the users news, etc. >>> DONE

 EXTRAS